sulekhark/DAFFODIL/README.md

 **Usage**
 ---
 Perform the steps below to analyze a banchmark:
    - Create a config file daffodil.cfg for a benchmark that needs to be analyzed.
 Configuration options are explained above.
+NOTE: Directories <DATALOG_DIR> and <LOG_DIR> need to be already created.
    - Execute:

      `<WORK_DIR>\DAFFODIL\src\app\Daffodil.FactGeneratorSA\bin\Debug\Daffodil.FactGeneratorSA.exe daffodil.cfg`.